 - Video in reverse is applied to the whole video and can't be used to a selected range

 - Some users reported the freeze issue when using the video speed adjustment tool

 - Ocassional crash issues - it crashed when I set color presets in Action Camera Center

 For a long period of time, PowerDirector has been excluded to be used on desktop and Android mobile devices solely.
 Apple users haven't been invited to join them until December 23th, 2019, on which day CyberLink released PowerDirector mobile application on the App Store for iOS users.
 This time, iPad and iPhone users can get access to PowerDirector without limitations.
 It's worth noting that 4K editing and watermark removal features are limited to a premium membership.

 PowerDirector 18 Alternatives [Stay-Tuned]

 It is hard to define which is the best replacement for CyberLink PowerDirector 18.
 Here, we round up a series of optional choices out of your different purposes:

 If you want to find another freemium program that owns similar video editing capabilities of PowerDirector 18, we recommend you DaVinci Resoleve.
 DaVinci is much like to PowerDirector Suite, which allows you to edit video, correct color, and adjust audio in one system!
-Davinci Resolve has won a fame in color grading and color correction, so it is frequently used by producer in the film industry to do post production.
+Davinci Resolve has won a fame in color grading (in case you are curious, read the difference between color grading and color correction), so it is frequently used by producer in the film industry for post-production.